-#8 Updated by Steven Green 9 months ago
+#8 Updated by Steven Green about 1 year ago

 I think we should probably just have a quick chat this week and try and try and get a proposal for LArSoft.
 What times are you available on Friday the week?
 I have teaching commitments all day Thursday and Friday afternoon so ideally early would be good, but I understand that might not be possible with the time difference.

-#9 Updated by Steven Green 9 months ago
+#9 Updated by Steven Green about 1 year ago

 Ah that is unfortunate, sadly Thursdays and Friday afternoons (UK time) are when I have teaching commitments.
 Shall we try next week?
 I could do either 8-9:30 am (CDT) Tuesday 7th or 8-9 am (CDT) Wednesday 8th.
 Do either of those work for you?

-#11 Updated by Steven Green 9 months ago
+#11 Updated by Steven Green about 1 year ago

 This is a brief report from the meeting that just took place (7th May 2019) to discuss this issue.